Perspectives: Tuberculin Skin Testing of Travelers

 Certain people who were infected with Mycobacterium tuberculosis years earlier exhibit waning delayed-type hypersensitivity to tuberculin.
 When they are skin tested years after infection, they might have a false-negative TST result (even though they are truly infected).
 However, the first TST might stimulate the ability to react to subsequent tests, resulting in a “booster” reaction.
 When the test is repeated, the reaction might be misinterpreted as a new infection (recent conversion) rather than a boosted reaction.

-People who have had repeat TSTs must be tested with the same commercial antigen, since switching antigens can also lead to false TST conversions.
+People who have repeat TSTs must be tested with the same commercial antigen, since switching antigens can also lead to false TST conversions.
 Two commercial tuberculin skin test antigens are approved by the Food and Drug Administration (FDA) and are commercially available in the United States: Aplisol (JHP Pharmaceuticals) and Tubersol (Sanofi Pasteur).

-An alternative to 2-step TST is a single FDA-approved interferon-γ release assay (IGRA), either the QuantiFERON TB test (Gold In-Tube versions) or T-SPOT.TB test.
-IGRAs, which require a blood draw, are approximately as specific as TST in people who have not been vaccinated with Bacillus Calmette-Guérin (BCG) and are much more specific in BCG-vaccinated populations.
+An alternative to the 2-step TST is a single FDA-approved interferon-γ release assay (IGRA), either the QuantiFERON TB test (Gold In-Tube versions) or T-SPOT.TB test.
+IGRAs, which require a blood draw, are approximately as specific as TST in people who have not been vaccinated with bacillus Calmette-Guérin (BCG) and are much more specific in BCG-vaccinated populations.
 For a traveler whose time before departure is short, a single-step TST would be an acceptable alternative if time is insufficient for the 2-step TST and the IGRAs are not available.

 In general, it is best not to mix tests.
 There is approximately 15% discordance between TST and IGRA, usually with the TST positive and the IGRA negative.
-There are multiple reasons for the discordance, and in any person it is often difficult to be confident about the reason for discordance.
+There are multiple reasons for the discordance, and in any single person, it is often difficult to be confident about the reason for discordance.
 However, if the clinician decides to mix tests, it is better to go from TST to IGRA than the other way around, because the likelihood of having a discordant result with the TST negative and the IGRA positive is much lower.
 Such discordant results may become unavoidable as more medical establishments switch from TSTs to IGRAs.

 Al-Jahdali H, Memish ZA, Menzies D. Tuberculosis in association with travel.
 Int J Antimicrob Agents.
 2003 Feb;21(2):125–30.